kaifishr/DroneRacing/README.md

 # Drones

-The goal of *Drones* was to built an environment for an agent with the simple task of covering as much distance as possible.
+*Drones* provides a simple learning environment for genetic optimization with many possible extensions.
+The drones' goal is to cover as much distance as possible in a certain period of time. *Drones* comes with different worlds that vary in difficulty.

 ![](docs/flyer.png)